 Full-time professional/administrative positions are expected to carry a commitment of at least 35 hours a week; in many cases, however, additional hours may be necessary in order to satisfactorily fulfill the requirements of a job.

 For office/clerical and service employees, most full-time positions entail a 35-hour work week, Monday through Friday.
 However, some positions involve a 37- or 40-hour week with varying schedules.
-In addition to one unpaid lunch break, office/clerical and service employees are entitled to a 15-minute break or rest period for each half day worked.
+In addition to one unpaid lunch break, office/clerical and service employees are entitled to a paid 15-minute break or rest period for each half day worked.
 Breaks must not be used for late arrival or early departure and must be scheduled by the supervisor.

 The University will approve flexible work schedules that are consistent with the needs of the employee and, importantly, the needs of the work unit.
 Of course, every office or work unit has different time demands, and every position has unique responsibilities that may or may not be suitable for a flexible work schedule.
 As a result, the responsibility for recommending a flexible work schedule rests with the work unit manager for approval by the appropriate Vice President or Dean and the Human Resources Department.
 The Human Resources Department is available to assist employees, managers, or department heads with regard to particular flexible work schedule requests.

 The first six months of employment for professional/administrative employees and the first four months for office/clerical and service employees are considered a probationary period.
 During this time, work performance is regularly monitored and assessed in order to determine whether or not continued employment status should be granted.
 A new employee who does not perform satisfactorily according to University standards and/or does not conform to the terms and conditions of employment at Boston College may be terminated after he/she has been given notice in writing.
 The section on Compensation and Salary Administration in this booklet provides further information relating to salary adjustments in connection with the probationary review process.

 (This section last updated online: July 18, 2005)